 Originally uploaded on November 22, 2019

-Before we discuss those garages with AdBlue on pump and the benefits they can bring for HGV drivers and fuel card holders, in particular, let’s take a quick look at some key points regarding AdBlue and what it’s used for.
+Before we discuss AdBlue filling stations, and the benefits they can bring for fuel card holders, let’s take a look at some key points regarding AdBlue and what it’s used for.

 Where can I find AdBlue filling stations?

-The list of sites using AdBlue dispensers was originally chosen based on popularity and convenience, with filling sites on key routes and motorways taking priority.
+The list of sites using AdBlue filling stations was originally chosen based on popularity and convenience, with fuelling stations on key routes and motorways taking priority.
 More sites have been gradually added to each network since then.

 Benefits of AdBlue Pumps at Filling Stations

-In addition, fuel card customers are able to purchase AdBlue with their fuel card along with their fuel at the networks their card is linked to.
-For example, any companies who have any BP fuel cards (with many HGV fuel cardholders having a BP Plus Bunker fuel card) will be able to use these cards for both fuel and AdBlue at a BP site that falls within their cards BP network.
+Fuel card customers can purchase AdBlue with their fuel card, along with their fuel, at the networks their card is linked to.
+For example, any companies who have any BP fuel cards will be able to use these cards for both fuel and AdBlue at any BP site that falls within their cards BP network.

-If your company or fleet uses AdBlue and you would like the process of filling this up to be more efficient and to save money on fuel, then check out our compare fuel cards tool and see which fuel card would work best for your fleet.
-Or, if you would like to know more about fuel cards, their benefits and also how they work, then check out our complete guide to fuel cards.
+If your company or fleet uses AdBlue, and you would like the process of filling this up to be more efficient and to save money on fuel, then check out our compare fuel cards tool and see which fuel card would work best for your fleet.